nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Executing `aa n/Bernice Yu s/2021-10-11 12:00 d/Dioni Yong t/X-Ray` again is unable
 * to add such appointment because the appointment with the combination of the four inputs
-* parameters already exists in the address book.
+* parameters already exists in the health contact.

 <img src="images/addcommand/aa2.png" width="800px" height ="500px">